Skip to main content

 3. Run a full security scan on your device.

-4. Report the incident to your company’s IT team or local cybercrime unit through the following hotlines:
+4. Report the incident to your company’s IT team or local cybercrime unit.

 Being vigilant and informed is your best defense against phishing.
 With growing digital threats, cyber-awareness isn’t optional—it’s essential.